finite-galaxy/finite-galaxy/readme.md

 * Ship info display shows more stats
 * Redistributed most human ships and many outfits to have more regional specialization
 * Removed tribute from planets (relevant code is still present for plug-ins)
+* Removed news and portraits (relevant code is still present for plug-ins)
 * Distances from planets to the sytem's centre are trebled; as a result space feels larger, thrusters are more desirable, and players won't always land immediately in the middle of a space fight
 * Non-missile weapons have their weapon range increased by about a third
 * Exploding ships are significantly more dangerous